ecg-marktplaats/marktplaats-api-guidelines/docs/intro.md

     different tool chains.

 *   *Safe*
-    Any API should be safe, both for Ebay and its clients.
+    Any API should be safe, both for eBay and its clients.